horse trader tricks

 Reader Comments

-We have tried to post a fair representation of the comments we have received.
-We haven't posted all of them, and you will find some on this page that are less than glowing (we did leave out the one that said, in effect, "Get a life.")
+We have tried to post a fair representation of the comments we've received.
+We haven't posted all of them, and you will find some on this page that are less than glowing.
 Thanks to everyone who wrote; your encouraging words are much appreciated, and the criticisms have been helpful.
-The "spitting mad" emails show us that we have a long way to go.
+The "spitting mad" emails remind us that we have a long way to go.

 To Horsetradertricks.com